t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 use contextual or location-dependent information, or natural user input such as sound or movement, for device pairing {{proximate}}.

 The local association created between two devices may later be used for connecting/introducing one of the devices to a centralized server.
 Such methods would however be classified as hybrids.

-EAP-NOOB {{I-D.ietf-emu-eap-noob}} is an example of P2P and ad-hoc bootstrapping method that establishes a security association between an IoT device (node) and an online server (unlike pairing two devices for local connections over WiFi or Bluetooth).